 I visited EPIC – The Irish Emigration Museum – on my recent trip to Dublin following a week in Killarney where I attended the TBEX conference.
 I met Carl at the TBEX event and he mentioned that all bloggers can get a free ticket to the EPIC museum which only recently opened and needs a bit of publicity.
+I’ve already visited the London Museum of Immigration and also the Tenement Museum in New York, so I thought why not visit the EPIC for a change? 🙂

 The EPIC Building Inside